ono-midori/ono-midori.github.io/techs/zguide.md

 Now we will implement ephemeral values.
 First, we need a way to encode the TTL in the key-value message.
 We could add a frame.
 The problem with using ZeroMQ frames for properties is that each time we want to add a new property, we have to change the message structure.
 It breaks compatibility.
 So let's add a properties frame to the message, and write the code to let us get and put property values.

-Next, we need a way to say, “delete this value”.
+Next, we need a way to say, "delete this value".
 Up until now, servers and clients have always blindly inserted or updated new values into their hash table.
-We'll say that if the value is empty, that means “delete this key”.
+We'll say that if the value is empty, that means "delete this key".

 Here's a more complete version of the kvmsg class, which implements the properties frame (and adds a UUID frame, which we'll need later on).
 It also handles empty values by deleting the key from the hash, if necessary: